 a.)
-The tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant remains within the same unit; or b.)
-If the tenant is a victim of sexual assault, the tenant may also be eligible to transfer if the sexual assault occurred on the premises within the 90-calendar-day period preceding a request for an emergency transfer.
+The tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant remains within the same unit; or

 1 Despite the name of this law, VAWA protection is available to all victims of domestic violence, dating violence, sexual assault, and stalking, regardless of sex, gender identity, or sexual orientation.